Control of fixed points and existence and uniqueness of centric linking systems: Functors on orbit categories

 \section{Functors on orbit categories}

-In this section, we recall the terminology and constructions in homological algebra that are needed.
-Our choice of notation follows \cite{Oliver2013}, and we also recall here some of the preliminary lemmas on cohomology that we use from that paper.
-Since we will have very little explicit need for the theory of fusion or linking systems, we refer to \cite{AschbacherKessarOliver2011} for the definitions and basic properties.
+In this section, we recall the definition of a saturated fusion system and some terminology and constructions from homological algebra that are needed.
+Our notation follows \cite{Oliver2013}, and we also recall here some of the preliminary lemmas on cohomology that we use from that paper.
+Since we will have very little explicit need for the theory of fusion or linking systems, we refer to \cite{AschbacherKessarOliver2011} for the basic properties that may be tangential to the concerns here.